ombulabs/blog/_posts/2020-09-17-using-tettra.md

 ## Conclusion

 In order to keep every team member on the same page and make information accessible to everyone in the easiest way possible, Tettra was our tool of choice.
-It integrates nicely with the tools we use, has an easy to use interface and allows us to keep the content updated and accessible.
+Out of all of the tools we evaluated, it was the one that integrated nicely with the core tools we use (Slack, Google Docs and GitHub, as well as having an easy to use interface and easy to reach, quick to respond support, allowing us to keep the content updated and accessible.